Aaron Judge Player Props: Yankees vs. Phillies

 Aaron Judge At The Plate (2022)

-- Among qualifying hitters in MLB play last season, he ranked fifth in batting average, first in on-base percentage, and first in slugging.
+- Among the qualified batters in baseball last season, he ranked fifth in batting average, first in on-base percentage, and first in slugging.

-- He scored a run in 93 of 166 games last season, with multiple runs in 40 of those games.
+- Judge drove in a run in 70 of 166 games last year, with multiple RBIs in 34 of them.
+He drove in three or more runs in 21 games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.